On this page

-How enterprises adopt artificial intelligence at scale — the components, deployment patterns, and governance that distinguish enterprise AI from consumer use cases.
+How enterprises adopt artificial intelligence at scale — the components, deployment patterns, governance requirements, and maturity stages that distinguish enterprise AI from consumer use cases.

-Enterprise AI is the application of large language models, AI agents, and surrounding infrastructure inside organizations that have employees, customers, regulators, and a balance sheet to protect.
+Enterprise artificial intelligence (enterprise AI) is the application of large language models, AI agents, and surrounding infrastructure inside organizations that have employees, customers, regulators, and a balance sheet to protect.
 It is the same underlying technology that powers consumer products like ChatGPT or Claude, deployed under fundamentally different constraints: many users, sensitive data, multiple stakeholders, audit requirements, and a real cost of failure.

 Practically, enterprise AI is rarely one product.
 It is a stack — applications and agents at the top, governance and gateways in the middle, models and data at the bottom — that lets a company route any request through any model under any policy with a complete audit trail.
 Most enterprises end up running multiple AI providers in production within twelve months of their first pilot.